Sunday, October 20, 2013

 Slender turned pillars supporting this verandah allude to Roman times

 Playful or serious, simple or grand, added-on or integral to structure, ornament that alludes to prior periods abounds on and inside older homes.
-Take those columns holding up the verandah roof (above) – they might be turned wood in proportions reminiscent of the sleek Tuscan pillars of Roman antiquity, themselves allusions to stone pillars from ancient Greek temples.
+Take those columns holding up the verandah roof (above) – they might be turned wood in proportions reminiscent of the sleek Tuscan pillars of Roman antiquity, themselves allusions to stone pillars found at ancient Greek temples.

 Massive chamfered posts support a heavy roofline